pycon-mentored-sprints/community-handbook/docs/participants/04-git-etiquette.md

 Done well, the commits (and their attached messages) contained within tell a story to people examining the code later.
 If we are not careful to ensure the quality of these commits, we silently lose this ability.
 **Poor quality code can be refactored.
 A terrible commit lasts forever.**

+### Git Flow for Pull Requests

+Each project will have some specific conventions and processes.
+But in general the base Git flow for Pull Requests is:

+1. Ensure you are currently in `main`.
+2. → If working in a **fork**, fetch:

+      ```sh
+      git checkout main
+      git fetch --all --prune
+      git merge --ff-only upstream/main
+      git push origin main
+      ```
+      → If working in a **branch**, pull:
+      ```sh
+      git checkout main
+      git pull origin main
+      ```

+3. Create a new branch for your feature or bug fix

+    ```sh
+    git checkout -b branchName
+    ```

+4. Make changes with as many commits as necessary.
+The final commit should build and pass tests.
+5. Make sure your branch sits on top of `main` (as opposed to branch off a branch).
+This ensures the reviewer will need only minimal effort to integrate your work by fast-forwarding `main`

+    ```sh
+    git rebase upstream/main.
+    ```

+6. If you have previously pushed your code to a remote branch, you will need to force push.
+If not, omit the `-f` tag.

+    ```sh
+    git push origin branchName -f
+    ```

+7. Open a pull request in GitHub from this forked branch.
+Once this has been merged to main, remember to clear out your branch locally

+    ```sh
+    git branch -D branchName
+    ```

 ### What constitutes a good PR?

 A good quality PR will have the following characteristics: